AGCCS/AGCCS-CTRL22/README.md

 - [./arduino](./arduino/): Arduino IDE compatible firmware for stand-alone operation (side track)
 - [./doc](./doc/): Thesis and other documents regarding this project

 **DISCLAIMER 1.** We do not provide a turn-key solution and do not plan to do so in near future.
 Rather we invite the enthusiast to actively contribute or to passively make use of our collection of resources and to share their experience.
-The current project status is **"work in progress"**.
+We started this project in 2019 and are making steady progress.
+However, there is still a relevant todo-list.

 **DISCLAIMER 2.** All material provided in this repository comes *'as is'* with no explicit or implied warranty.
 In particular, the installation of equipment that directly connects to mains power should only by considered by individuals with adequate skills and with particular care.